vatpac-technology/sops/docs/controller-skills/callsigns.md

 ## Military

-For more info on military callsigns, and on'es not listed here, refer to `MATS 6.2` or http://www.swld.com.au/pages/aus_raaf_callsigns.htm
+For more info on military callsigns, and ones not listed here, refer to `MATS 6.2` or http://www.swld.com.au/pages/aus_raaf_callsigns.htm

 | ICAO | Callsign           |
 | ---- | ------------------ |